-Starting fall 2025, I’ll be a 1st year PhD Student in Mathematics at Purdue University.
-I’m broadly interested in number theory and representation theory and plan to work on the Langlands program.
-From fall 2021 to the present, I’ve been an undergraduate student studying mathematics and philosophy at Johns Hopkins University.
+I am a 1st year PhD Student in Mathematics at Purdue University.
+I am interested in number theory and representation theory and plan to work on automorphic forms and the Langlands program during my PhD.
+From fall 2021 to spring 2025, I was an undergraduate student at Johns Hopkins University.

 During my undergraduate studies, I also spent some time abroad.
 I attended the summer 2023 session of Budapest Semesters in Mathematics, which introduced me to representation theory.
 In the summer of 2024, I received funding through the Aalto Science Institute International Summer Research Programme to travel to Aalto University in Espoo, Finland, where I researched the similarity classes of integer matrices under the supervision of Professor Vanni Noferini.
 These similarity classes are related to the ideal class group of a number field, and I learned some algebraic number theory to understand this connection.

-I am passionate about teaching and have worked as a teaching assistant for calculus, linear algebra, real analysis, and abstract algebra courses at Johns Hopkins.
-I believe that everyone has the potential to have enjoyable and fulfilling interactions with mathematics and it is our job as educators to foster such experiences through patient, compassionate, and enthusiastic teaching.
-I look forward to teaching and learning from the undergraduate students at Purdue!
+I am passionate about teaching and have worked as a teaching assistant for calculus, linear algebra, real analysis, and abstract algebra courses.
+I believe that everyone has the potential to have enjoyable and fulfilling interactions with mathematics and that patient and enthusiastic instruction is essential to fostering such experiences.

-Outside of academics, I enjoy spending time practicing Brazillian jiu-jitsu (that’s me in the black rash guard below), playing basketball and tennis, and following my favorite sports teams (the New England Patriots and the Boston Celtics).
+Outside of academics, I enjoy spending time practicing Brazillian jiu-jitsu, playing basketball and tennis, and following the New England Patriots and the Boston Celtics.